umnilab/METS-R_SIM/README.md

     **Bus. updateBatteryLevel():** the process is the same as the electric vehicle class.

     **Bus. setReachDest():** There are three cases: 1) The bus arrives at the charging station; 2) The bus arrives at the bus station and the SOC is less than 20%; 3) The bus arrives at other bus stops, or arrives at the bus station with SOC > 20%.
 For the first case, it is analogous to the charging process of Electric Vehicles.
 When the bus arrives at the charging station, it continues to run or goes to the charging station.
-In addition, when the bus arrives at the stop or station, drop off the passengers and call the **Bus.servePassenger()** function.
+In addition, when the bus arrives at the stop or station, drop off the requests and call the **Bus.servePassenger()** function.

     **Bus. chargeItself():** charge the bus.